Concept | Real-time APIs#

 What’s next?#

-Now that you’ve had an introduction to the basics of real-time APIs and how they work in Dataiku, see the lesson on API Endpoints to see how to create an API service.
-Later, you can follow the tutorials to gain experience doing this by yourself!
+Now that you’ve had an introduction to the basics of real-time APIs and how they work in Dataiku, learn more about the API endpoints within an API service.